 It is the policy of the University of New Orleans to treat all reports of missing students as serious incidents and to investigate such reports immediately completely.
-The University of New Orleans Police Department will thoroughly investigate all reports of missing students, treating every report as one where the person reported missing may be at risk until significant information to the contrary is confirmed.
+The University of New Orleans Department of Public Safety will thoroughly investigate all reports of missing students, treating every report as one where the person reported missing may be at risk until significant information to the contrary is confirmed.